rosscumming/currency_rate_exchange_challenge/README.md

 ## Your Design Decisions

 Due to time constraints, there is a lot i would change and like to have implemented into this app.
-All logic is currently handlded within the rate method which with more time, id ensure more single responsibility was adhered to and split into their own methods.
+All logic is currently handled within the rate method which with more time, id ensure more single responsibility was adhered to and split into their own methods.

 I wanted to try out RSpec as with using Ruby, the only testing framework I've had use of is Minitest.
 I really enjoyed the syntax and readability that RSpec has to offer.